Actively Recruiting

 - Diagnosed with schizophrenia spectrum disorders

-- Have substance abuse or dependence issues (alcohol, drugs)
+- Substance abuse or dependence (alcohol, drugs)

 - Insufficient command of the French language

-- Experienced the loss of a child
+- Having a deceased child

-- Do not agree to participate in the study
+- Declined to participate in the study

 AI-Screening